corkami/pocs/readme.txt

  **. maxsecW7.exe             PE with 8192 used code sections
  **.  maxsecXP.exe             Low Alignment PE for XP, with 96 sections

- **. no_dd.exe                a PE without any data directory (loading imports manually) **. no0code.exe              no null before code ends => headers are relocated far enough so that e_lfanew contains no 0 **. nosectionW7.exe          Low Alignment PE for , with no section.
+ **. no_dd.exe                a PE without any data directory (loading imports manually) !W8 **. no0code.exe              no null before code ends => headers are relocated far enough so that e_lfanew contains no 0 !W8 **. nosectionW7.exe          Low Alignment PE for , with no section !W8
       nosectionXP.exe          XP version

- *** nothing.dll              a DLL with code and no sections, no EntryPoint, no imports
+ *** nothing.dll              a DLL with code and no sections, no EntryPoint, no imports (crashing w/W8)
       nothing-ld.exe           loader

  **. nullSOH-XP.exe           null SizeOfOptionalHeader which means the Section table is overlapping the Optional header (XP only)